onaio/gisida-react/src/lib/components/Login/README.md

 The component returns a `BasicAuthLogin` component for Basic Authentication or a `OnaOauthLogin` component for Ona OAuth2 Implicit Grant Type Authentication based on configuration.

 ## Basic Authentication (Not recommended)

-In the `site-config.json` file for the client project, add the `password` property with a value for the correct password to be checked against.
+In your client project's `site-config.json`, add the `password` property with a value for the correct password to be checked against.

 ```